Skip to content

 Description

 Small ancient silver coin in the stylized type of the Celtic peoples.
-The horse is charming and rotund, but the Celtic stylization is beginning to show in the legs.
+The horse is charming and rotund, with the Celtic abstraction beginning to show in the legs.

 Size and Materials